Skin Booster vs Mesotherapy: Differences, Results, Cost in Dubai

 Most patients feel mild discomfort.
 Numbing cream helps reduce pain.

-2. How many sessions are needed?
+2. How many sessions do you need?

 Mesotherapy may require 4–6 sessions.
 Skin boosters usually need 2–3 sessions initially.